 165A Borough High Street

 Monday – Friday

 Please download our Accommodation Pack which has comprehensive information for people moving to London for the first time

 Healthcare in the UK

 The National Health Service (NHS) is the UK’s state healthcare system providing a wide range of health care services including appointments with a doctor, hospital treatment and dental care.
 You should register with a doctor as soon as possible after your arrival in London.
-The Art Academy would advice that you find a GP near where you end up living.
-You will need your passport and a letter from The Art Academy as proof you are a student.
+The Art Academy would advise that you find a GP near where you are living.
+You will need your passport and a letter from the Art Academy to prove you are a student.

 EEA and Swiss nationals

 The UK’s Department of Health has produced a leaflet on Healthcare Information for students from the European Economic Area who may wish to use the National Health Service (NHS).

 Non-UK European Economic Area (EEA) and Swiss nationals and their families, should obtain a European Health Insurance Card (EHIC) before coming to the UK to ensure access to NHS services is free.